GradedJestRisk/batch-queries-postgresql/architecture-implications/components/cache/implementation.md

 GROUP BY c.relname, b.isdirty
 ```

-Promote into cache
+Promote into cache.
 ```postgresql
 SELECT SUM(id) FROM big_table;
 ```

-Check `big_table` is not completely the cache
+Check `big_table` is not completely the cache.
 ```postgresql
 SELECT
     c.relname,